Krissy Lamoureaux

 What is the Interdisciplinary Team?

-What is the name of the medication dispensing system?
+This is the name of the medication dispensing machine in use at Encompass.

-You are a nurse and approached by a family member of one of your patients.
-She indicates that her Mom (patient) appears to be "not right."
-After assessing the patient you determine you need help.
-Who do you call for additional assistance?
+You are a care team member and are approached by a family member of one of your patients.
+She indicates that her Mom (the patient) appears to be "not right."
+After assessing the patient, you determine you need help.
+How/who do you call for additional assistance?

-What is the CODE ICE or Rapid Response Team?
+What is CODE ICE or Rapid Response Team?